Medina: Primary and secondary education

-The Ministry of Education is the governing body of education in the al-Madinah Province and it operates 724 and 773 public schools for boys and girls respectively throughout the province.
+The Ministry of Education is the governing body of education in the al-Madinah Province, and it operates 724 and 773 public schools for boys and girls, respectively, throughout the province.
 Taibah High School is one of the most notable schools in Saudi Arabia.
 Established in 1942, it was the second-largest school in the country at that time.
 Saudi ministers and government officials have graduated from this high school.

 Higher education and research

+Taibah University is a public university providing higher education for the residents of the province.
+It has 28 colleges, of which 16 are in Medina, offering 89 academic programs, and had an enrollment of 69,210 students in 2020.